ashutoshmjain/gita/src/thought.md

 ---

 Sanskrit word `Aavahan` translates to "Invocation" albeit a wider abstraction.
 To an observer, it appears you are broadcasting an intense call to action - seeking every corner for possible help.
 In truth, you converge on to &self[^self] - the focal point of conscious experience.
 You are able to communicate exactly what you feel - as if you found your calling.
-You are prepared - with or without material support.
-You instantiate a divine force within!
+You are prepared - with or without material support --> You instantiate a divine force within!

 <div style="padding-left:40px;font-size:0.9em;">